-An electronic ioniser generates negative ions, which neutralise positive ions in the atmosphere.
-The neutralisation process flattens and seals the hair cuticle, reducing frizziness and leaving the hair looking shiny.
+An electronic ionizer generates negative ions, which neutralize positive ions in the atmosphere.
+The neutralization process flattens and seals the hair cuticle, reducing fizziness and leaving the hair looking shiny.
 John Frieda® hair dryers have advanced ionic technology.

 Your hair dryer includes a high-voltage (advanced) ionic generator that generates up to 50% more ions than are created from natural sources.
 The ionizing function:

 The AC motor is a high-performance motor designed for hair stylists and salon use (professional grade).
 This professional motor is more durable and powerful air velocity for faster drying.
 An AC motor can also provide up to 3 times longer dryer life* vs. a standard DC motor.

 In our investigation we found that All John Frieda hair styling tools are not currently available for sale on John Frieda.com.
 What does that mean?
 I don't know for sure, but I am awaiting a reply from Conair.
 I will keep you posted on what happens.

 We tend to buy products and tools based on how we feel about a brand and its reputation.
 There is also the factor of budget.
 So if we have determined that we like what the John Frieda brand stands for, then our choice is simple since they only produce a limited number of models.

 If we decided against this brand, we do have affordable options available from the Manufacturer.